darkfire000/gsc-rust/README.md

 [![Chat / Support](https://img.shields.io/badge/Chat%20%2F%20Support-discord-7289DA.svg?style=flat)](https://discord.gg/42PMX5N)
 [![GitHub license](https://img.shields.io/badge/license-GPLv3-blue.svg?style=flat)](https://github.com/egee-irl/rust-docker/blob/stable/LICENSE)

-Host your own dedicated game server and quick and simple as possible with one command:
+Host your own dedicated game server with one command:

 ``docker-compose up``

-That's right - a single command will result in your very own dedicated game server!
+That's right - this single command will result in your very own dedicated game server!
 And its fully cross-platform; run it on Linux *or* Windows.
-That's the power of containers!
+That's the power of Game Server Containers!

-The information in this readme is generic and applies to all of the game containers.
+The information in this readme is generic and applies to all of the Game Server Containers.
 Check out the <a href="https://github.com/egee-irl/rust-docker/wiki">Wiki</a> for information specific to *this* particular game.

 ## Getting Started
 To get started, you'll need to install the Docker-Engine (v1.10.0+) & Docker-Compose (v1.17.0+).